Tpathurrohman612/Struktur-Data/README.md

-## Getting Started
+## Introducion

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the Practical Course Project ‘Data Structures’ for the 2024/2025 academic year.
+Indonesian Open University.
+Bandung Region.

 ## Folder Structure
 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources